Who are twice-exceptional (2e) children and what does that term mean?

 This term may sound familiar, but most people can’t quite define it, even those who work with children in the school system.
 Often, counselors and psychologists falter when asked about twice-exceptionality and giftedness, especially when it comes to identifying such learners, what it means for their educational programming, and the array of strengths and needs that these learners can display.

-There are private practitioners in the Denver area who dedicate their psychological assessment practices to twice-exceptional and gifted learners, but until now there have been none in northern Colorado.
-My new practice, 2e Psychology, offers specialized assessment and evaluation services for children who have an array of abilities, many with asynchronous development regarding academics, reasoning, social-emotional, behavioral, physical development, and problem-solving.
+There are private practitioners in the Denver area who dedicate their psychological assessment practices to twice-exceptional and gifted learners, but there had been none in northern Colorado.
+My practice, 2e Psychology, offers specialized assessment and evaluation services for children who have an array of abilities, many with asynchronous development regarding academics, reasoning, social-emotional, behavioral, physical development, and problem-solving.

 Resources for evaluation and support

 Twice-exceptionality and giftedness can be difficult for teachers and trained personnel, such as psychologists and counselors, to identify without the right kind of testing, training, and discerning clinical eye.
 Many parents may know that something is different about their child, and suspect all kinds of differences or diagnoses.
 They can benefit from talking with a professional psychologist who can help counsel, advise, and possibly test their child to determine individual learning profiles, and possible dual diagnoses.
 Further, parents may need outside data to support a referral to gifted and talented programs and to understand the process for obtaining a 504 plan or IEP if needed.

 If you know of someone who could use support or guidance for their child, more information is available on my website: 2epsychology.com.

 1Webb, J. T., Gore, J. L, Amend, E. R., & DeVries, A. (2007).
 A Parent’s Guide to Gifted Children.
 Scottsdale, AZ: Great Potential Press, Inc., p.
 251.